vestrel00/contacts-android/docs/profile/insert-profile.md

 > ℹ️ For more info, read [Sync contact data across devices](./../entities/sync-contact-data.md).

-There are also certain data kinds that are ignored on insert or update if the RawContact is local.

-> ℹ️ For more info, read about [Local (device-only) contacts](./../entities/about-local-contacts.md).

 ## Including only specific data

 To include only the given set of fields (data) in each of the insert operation,